aross0625/EA2-Northwestern-University/README.md

-# EA2 Northwestern University
+# Engineering Analysis 2
- Collection of programs from Engineering Analysis II
+ Collection of programs from Engineering Analysis II at Northwestern University